JakeSifko17/Temp_Conversion/README.md

 # Temp_Conversion
-A quick PHP code that creates a chart of Fahrenheit to Celsius
+A very simple PHP code that creates a chart of Fahrenheit to Celsius conversions